gm737/JAVA-BANK-APP/README.md

 App should show up in a small window.

-For further description, check the "Project description" file i have added into the repository aswell.
+Next i will be going into further detail of the Project: